Probate Q&A Series

 North Carolina offers a simplified process called the Small Estate Affidavit for estates that meet certain requirements.
 You can use this option instead of opening a full probate estate when the decedent:

-• Domiciled in North Carolina at the time of death.
+• Was domiciled in North Carolina at the time of death.

 • Left no real property in North Carolina.

-• Owned only personal property (bank accounts, automobiles, household goods, etc.) with a total value, after deducting liens and encumbrances, of $20,000 or less.
+• Owned only personal property (bank accounts, automobiles, household goods, etc.) with a total value, after deducting liens and encumbrances, of $20,000 or less, or $30,000 or less if the surviving spouse is the sole person entitled to the property.

 • Held no assets in a trust requiring formal administration.